-Below is a chart to reference that will assist with avoiding retroactive request.
+Below is a chart to reference that will assist with avoiding retroactive requests:

-Employee or Member Loses Eligibility for Health Plan Dependent Loses Eligibility for Employer or Member's Health Plan Employee must notify Employer or Group Administrator of event Not applicable Within 60 days of event that causes ineligibility Employer or Group Administrator must notify Employee of continuation rights 5 business days, per NYS Labor Law, Section 195 Within 44 days of the date employee notified the employer of the qualifying event Employee or Member's election period Within 60 days of date: 1.
+Employee or member loses eligibility for health plan Dependent loses eligibility for health plan Employee must notify Employer of event Not applicable Within 60 days of event that causes ineligibility Employer must notify employee of continuation rights 5 business days, per NYS Labor Law, Section 195 Within 44 days of the date employee notified the employer of the qualifying event Employee or member's election period Within 60 days of date: 1.
 Employer notifies employee of continuation rights, or 2.
 The actual termination date, whichever is later Within 60 days of date: 1.
 Employer notifies employee of continuation rights, or 2.
-The actual termination date, whichever is later Employee pays 1st premium Simultaneously with election Simultaneously with election Employer submits application to EHP Within 30 days of election Within 30 days of election Maximum number of days elapsed 95 days 125 days
+The actual termination date, whichever is later Employee pays 1st premium Simultaneously with election Simultaneously with election Employer submits application to EHP With in 30 days of election With in 30 days of election Max days elapsed 95 days 125 days

 There may be times when the process reaches the maximum period.
 It should however, be unusual.
 There are steps that you can take to keep the timeline to a shorter, more manageable period.
-Here is an example of a State Continuation election for a terminated employee
+Here is an example of a State Continuation election for a terminated employee:

-Activity Time Elapsed
+Activity Time elapsed

-Employment terminates due to a layoff.
-Employer provides notice two weeks prior to the employee's last day of employment 0 day
+Employer provides notice two weeks prior to the employee's last day of employment 0 days

-Employee elects coverage and pays first premium with election 30 days after last day of employment.
-Employer submits application
+Employee elects coverage and pays first premium with election 30 days after last day of employment employer submits application to insurer

 Employer submits application 11 days

 Total time elapsed 41 days